xzhanglab/CRISPR-based-Lineage-Tracing-Simulation/README.md

 <summary>How to run the simulations?</summary>
 <br>

-1. Please put all code files in the same folder to run the program.
+1. Please put all code/main program/ files in the same folder to run the program.

 2. Please run `main.m` to start this program.